shopware/docs/guides/plugins/apps/app-base-guide.md

 You can use a variety of events to react to changes in Shopware that way.
 See that table [Webhook-Events-Reference](../../../resources/references/app-reference/webhook-events-reference.md) for an overview.

 ### App Notification
-Starting from Shopware version 6.4.7.0, If you want to send notifications to the admin, to inform the user about some actions that happened on the app side, the app should send a POST request to the `api/notification` endpoint with a valid body and the header `Authorization` token.
+Starting from Shopware version 6.4.7.0, if you want to send notifications to the admin, to inform the user about some actions that happened on the app side, the app should send a POST request to the `api/notification` endpoint with a valid body and the header `Authorization` token.
 Your app can request 10 times before being delayed by the system.

 After 10 attempts you need to wait 10 seconds before trying to make requests again.